PiotrProzorowski/Django-projects/README.md

+This repository includes my django projects.

-This is a simple command-line version of minesweeper.
+The first project is a simple BMI calculator.